habibdraft/tmdb/README.md

-# WM Project
+# The Movie Database ETL

-SQL Challenges:
+SQL:
 1. sorting.sql - Alphabetical sorting query
 2. employee_projects.sql - Query to return the most senior people on the org chart assigned to each project